Top unusual things to do in Porto

 But the best part is that you get to enter in each train and even sit down to imagine what it felt like years ago.
 Kids will love this place since it’s one of the best museums in Porto for families.

-There are other unusual museums you can visit in Porto such as Serralves Contemporary Art Museum (you can get the online ticket to Serralves museum and enjoy a nice and invigorating walk in its vast gardens) and the World of Discoveries Interactive Museum (you can buy an online ticket to the World of Discoveries).
+There are other unusual museums you can visit in Porto such as the Serralves Contemporary art Foundation and enjoy a nice walk in its vast gardens and the World of Discoveries Interactive museum.

 Climb the Arrábida bridge